 Logbook data for selected ships from four fleets were analysed using SAS PROC GLM (see Appendices 1-3) to give standardised series and unified by fitting a separate model.
-All fleets included in the analysis exploit(ed) mainly shrimp greater than 16 mm cpl.
+All fleets included in the analysis exploit(ed) mainly shrimp greater than 17 mm cpl.
 The CPUE indices are therefore indicative of the stock of females and older males combined.
 From 1988 to 2015 the CPUE indices from the Greenland coastal and the Greenland offshore fleets have remained closely in step except for a few years.
 (Table 2, Fig. 9).
-From 2004 to 2008 the catch rate of the offshore fleet reached the high levels, but declined to the most recent low in 2013.
-In the succeeding years CPUE steadily increasing to a record high value in 2017, but dropped little in 2018 to a level comparable to high values in 2005 and 2008.
-The catch rate for the inshore fleet reached its highest level in 2007 to 2008, and decreased correspondingly to the offshore fleet.
-The trajectory of the catch rate have been inverse between the offshore and inshore fleet.
-While offshore catch rate since 2014 continuously increased, indices declined for the inshore fleet (Fig. 9).
+From 2004 to 2008 the catch rate of the offshore fleet reached the high levels but declined to the most recent low in 2013.
+In the succeeding years CPUE steadily increasing to a record high value in 2017.
+Dropped little in 2018 to a level comparable to high values in 2005 and 2008, remained stable in 2019, but preliminary CPUE data from 2020 are indicating a decline.
+The catch rate for the inshore fleet reached its highest level in 2007 to 2008 and decreased correspondingly to the offshore fleet.
+The trajectory of the catch rate has been inversed between the offshore and inshore fleet.
+While offshore catch rate since 2014 continuously increased until 2017, indices declined for the inshore fleet (Fig. 9).
+Whereas as the catch rate continued to decline inshore, after 2017, it dropped little offshore in 2018 and remained stable in 2019.
+Preliminary data from 2020 indicating a drop in the offshore catch rate.